WilkMat3/SET09102_Personal_Portfolio/week11_requirements.md

 *Figure 5 - Test class*

 ## Leading a code review
 I reviewed the code for https://github.com/xinjoonha/SET09102_PURPLE/pull/107 [As a system administrator, I want to maintain reference values for operational authorisation status](https://github.com/xinjoonha/SET09102_PURPLE/issues/101), in some ways I have noticed that we are reusing previous logic and adapting it to the new requirements.
-PR to PR there are small differences but what I have been focusing on is the issues that I have been dealing whith this week.
+PR to PR there are small differences but what I have been focusing on is the issues that I have been dealing with this week.
-I have made several reviews this week, I did point out that we need to start progressing with using Dependecy Injection and also how we should be using Lazy Initialization.
-In my review I have pointed out where the code could be improved and why.
+I have made several reviews this week, I did point out that we need to start progressing with using Dependency Injection and also how we should be using Lazy Initialization.
+In my review, I have pointed out where the code could be improved and why.